DarrellAucoin/IntroSQL/P1Quiz.md

 ![alt text](https://github.com/NormallySane/IntroSQL/blob/master/Images/quiz2a.png)
 </center>

--Projection
+- Projection: Projection is returning a subset of the columns in a table

 __Q2:__ What kind of operation is performed on the following table?
 <center>
 ![alt text](https://github.com/NormallySane/IntroSQL/blob/master/Images/quiz2b.png)
 </center>

-- Selection
+- Selection: Selection is a returning a subset of the rows in a table.

 __Q3:__ What kinds of joins can performed on tables?

-- Natural Join: Join based on common columns
+- Natural Join: Join based on common columns (names and datatypes have to be the same)
 - Θ-Join: Join based on a comparison operator between two columns
     - Equijoin: Join based on equality between columns

 ### Quiz: SELECT Clause